I’ve talked about this many times on our 3DMJ podcast, but have never actually written out these ideas until now.

 I don’t believe in settling, and I don’t believe in forcing myself to like things.
 I did not like the traditional off-season, so had to change it.

 This is how I plan to continue handling all things in my world for years to come.
-If I want to “Be Elite at Everything”, if I want to continue making progress in all areas of my life, I must question the conventional and take the road less travelled with every chance I get.
+If I want to continue making progress in all areas of my life, I must question the conventional and take the road less travelled with every chance I get.
 It has done nothing but serve me in the past, and I look forward to where it takes me for many years to come.